 The SN [Salience Network] is an intrinsically connected large-scale network anchored in the anterior insula (AI) and dorsal anterior cingulate cortex (dACC).
 The SN also includes three key subcortical structures: the amygdala, the ventral striatum, and the substantia nigra/ventral tegmental area...The nervous system dynamically selects specific stimuli for additional processing from a constant stream of incoming sensory inputs.
 Saliency detection mechanisms in the brain are at the core of this process and can be conceptualized into two general mechanisms.
 The first is a fast, automatic, bottom-up 'primitive' mechanism for filtering stimuli based on their perceptual features...
 At each level, salience filters enhance responses to stimuli that are infrequent in space or time or are of learned or instinctive biological importance...
 The second is a higher-order system for competitive, context-specific, stimulus selection and for focusing the 'spotlight of attention' and enhancing access to resources needed for goaldirected behaviour.
 The large-scale network described here is a core brain system that implements this latter process...
-Within the context of the SN, events that are likely to be perceived as salient include deviants embedded in a constant stream, surprising stimuli, and stimuli that are pleasurable and rewarding, self-relevant, or emotionally engaging.23
+Within the context of the SN, events that are likely to be perceived as salient include deviants embedded in a constant stream, surprising stimuli, and stimuli that are pleasurable and rewarding, self-relevant, or emotionally engaging.

-But so far, I have not seen in the research any mention of how the SN is controlled, how it maintains its ordinary everyday operation where most events and thoughts are overwhelmingly deemed hum-drum, of little consequence, and how the gain of the SN might be radically increased so that one's very existence may be perceived for the miracle that it in reality is.
+Several recent papers implicate both the raphe nuclei serotonin neurons and the norepinephrine neurons originating in the locus coeruleus in the operations of the Salience Network.
+The field of research is comparitively very new and the situation studied exceedingly complex, and I will not pretend to have more than a few suggestions about the actual mechanisms of salience amplification through to psychedelic experience activation.
+Obviously, we need research into how the SN is controlled, how it maintains its ordinary everyday operation where most events and thoughts are overwhelmingly deemed humdrum, of little consequence, and how the gain of the SN might be radically increased so that one's very existence may be perceived for the miracle that it in reality is.
 So that,